jgomo3/nebrios_docs/source/cards/index.rst

 .. image:: /img/hello_world.png

+.. note:: All card names must use hyphens instead of underscores.
+However, they must be referenced with underscores and not hyphens in load_card().
+Sucks, we know.

 The target defines which route the form fields will be saved by.
 In this case they hit a default api module which you can see in the API doc.
 More to come later about Template Cards.
 The following works inside the ``<template>`` tag.